 Inputs, Required: Notification Correlation ID, time stamp.

-Inputs, Optional: Requested Data, Fetch Correlation ID, target address where the data may be retrieved in case the Fetch Correlation ID is included in the notification, unsuccessful bulked data generation, expired bulked data deadline.
+Inputs, Optional: Requested Data, NF type and NF Id of the data source, Fetch Correlation ID, target address where the data may be retrieved in case the Fetch Correlation ID is included in the notification, unsuccessful bulked data generation, expired bulked data deadline.

 NOTE: The Requested Data or Target address can be provided per Event ID or per analytics ID specified in the Data Specification field of the subscription.